elastic/elastic-agent/docs/agent-policy.md

 - `units` (list): a list of all configuration units in the originating component, with each containing:
   * `id` (string): the unit id
   * `config`: the full configuration tree for that unit
 - `server` (string): the address the server should listen on for connections from this component (a named socket on Darwin/Linux, a named pipe on Windows).
-The value of `server` is the same for all units.
+This value is the same for all units.
 - `ssl.certificate_authorities` (string list): a list with one entry, which is this shipper's assigned certificate authority.
-The value of `ssl.certificate_authorities` is the same for all units.
+This value is the same for all units.
 Clients connecting to the shipper will present certificates signed by this CA.
 - `ssl.certificate` (string): the certificate this component will present when connecting to the shipper.
 - `ssl.key` (string): the private key for the client component's certificate `ssl.certificate`.